embEDUx/documentation/usage/linux/README.md

    ...
    ```

-1. Push the branch upstream.
+1. Add the changed files, commit and push.
    ```
    $ git add build
    $ git commit -m "new kernel"